-Our executive offices and principal operating and R&D facilities are located in Fremont and Livermore, California; Tualatin, Oregon; Yongin, Gyeonggi Province, Korea; and Villach, Austria.
+Our executive offices and principal operating and R&D facilities are located in Fremont and Livermore, California; Tualatin, Oregon; Yongin, Gyeonggi Province, Korea; Bengaluru, India; Salzburg, Austria; and Villach, Austria.
 In addition, we lease or own properties for our service, technical support, and sales personnel throughout the United States, China, Europe, India, Japan, Korea, Southeast Asia, and Taiwan and lease or own manufacturing facilities located in California, Ohio, Oregon, Austria, Korea, Malaysia, and Taiwan.
-In July 2021, our new advanced technology production facility in Malaysia began production.
 The Company owns two properties in Fremont, as well as the majority of the Tualatin facilities.
 The majority of the Fremont and Livermore facilities are held under finance leases expiring in September 2027.
 Our Fremont, Livermore, and Villach leases include options to renew or purchase the facilities.
 Our facilities lease obligations are subject to periodic increases.
 We believe that our existing facilities are well-maintained and in good operating condition.